hausgold/factory_bot_instrumentation/README.md

       overwrite: {}

     - name: User with a single friend named Bob
-      desc: Create a new user with a single friend whoes name is Bob.
+      desc: Create a new user with a single friend whose name is Bob.
       factory: :user
       traits:
         - :confirmed